openhab/openhab1-addons/bundles/binding/org.openhab.binding.tcp/README.md

 | bindingsharedconnections | false | No | Set to `true` to share connections between item binding configurations |
 | directionssharedconnections | true | No | Set to `false` to not share connections between inbound and outbound connections |

-Note that certain parameters imply other parameters. bindingsharedconnections=true will imply that itemsharedconnections=true (and give warning if itemsharedconnections=false). directionssharedconnections=true will imply bindingsharedconnections=true (and give warning if bindingsharedconnections=false)
+The indicated default values apply to both bindings unless otherwise noted.

+Use of certain parameters requires other parameters.
+If these dependencies are not satisified, warnings will be generated:
+- bindingsharedconnections=true requires itemsharedconnections=true
+- directionssharedconnections=true requires bindingsharedconnections=true

 ## Item Configuration